drewburr/python-spacetraders/README.md

 There are more settings on the generated `Client` class which let you control more runtime behavior, check out the docstring on that class for more info.

 Things to know:

 1. All path/query params and bodies become method arguments.
 1. Tagged endpoints will use the first tag as a module name for the function
 1. Any endpoint which did not have a tag will be in `client.default`

 ## Refreshing the API definition

 This project is generated from [SpaceTradersAPI/api-docs](https://github.com/SpaceTradersAPI/api-docs/).

-The following steps outline how to refresh from a new schema:
-1. Clone the version of the api-docs to be generated in another directory `git clone https://github.com/SpaceTradersAPI/api-docs /tmp/api-docs`
-1. Navigate to `/tmp/api-docs` and generate a single OpenAPI bundle `npx @redocly/openapi-cli@latest bundle -o bundle.json`
-1. In this projects directory, refresh the generated class with `poetry run openapi-python-client update --path /tmp/api-docs/bundle.json --meta none --config openapi-client.yml --custom-template-path=openapi-client-template`
+Ensure development dependencies are installed:

+- npx (10.1.2)
+- poetry (1.2.0)

+Run `./generate.sh` to execute steps needed to refresh the API defintion.

 ## Building / publishing this Client

 This project uses [Poetry](https://python-poetry.org/) to manage dependencies and packaging.
 Here are the basics:

 1. Update the metadata in pyproject.toml (e.g. authors, version)
 1. Publish the client with `poetry publish --build -r <your-repository-name>` or, if for public PyPI, just `poetry publish --build`

 If you want to install this client into another project without publishing it (e.g. for development) then:

 1. If that project **is using Poetry**, you can simply do `poetry add <path-to-this-client>` from that project
 1. If that project is not using Poetry:
     1. Build a wheel with `poetry build -f wheel`